Safety bicycle: History

 The first bicycle to be called a "safety" was designed by the English engineer Henry ("Harry") Lawson in 1876, although other bicycles which fit the description had been developed earlier, such as by Thomas Humber in 1868.
 Unlike with penny-farthings, the rider's feet were within reach of the ground, making it easier to stop.
 The pedals powered the rear wheel, keeping the rider's feet safely away from the front wheel.

-The original treadle bicycle model used treadles to transfer power to the rear wheel, while the later 1879 model used a chain drive, an important new technology that had previously only been used on tricycles.
+The original treadle bicycle model used treadles to transfer power to the rear wheel.
+The 1879 model used a chain drive, an important new technology that had previously only been used on tricycles.
 Lawson's safety failed to catch on, perhaps because of its increased cost, weight and complexity compared to the penny-farthing.
 One other variation that appeared at about the same time is the dwarf, exemplified by the Kangaroo, and with a chain-driven front wheel.

-By 1885, the safety bicycles cataloged in Henry Sturmey's Indispensable Handbook to the Safety Bicycle included 7 with lever front-drives, 44 with geared front-drives, and only 9 with chain rear-drives.
+In 1885, the safety bicycles cataloged in Henry Sturmey's Indispensable Handbook to the Safety Bicycle included 7 with lever front-drives, 44 with geared front-drives, and only 9 with chain rear-drives.
 In that same year, John Kemp Starley (J. K. Starley) came out with the first commercially successful safety bicycle he named the Rover.
 The first modern bicycle, it was heavier and more expensive than penny-farthings, but lighter and cheaper than tricycles of the day.
 In its original form it used indirect steering; later, direct steering was adopted and the bicycle proved to be a hit.